Invest in Estonia

 The Estonian government encourages foreign investment through liberal regulations for exports.
 The government is seeking to attract foreign investments in Estonia by allowing 100% foreign ownership, but maintaining some regulation for certain industries.
 Estonia has switched to Euro in 2011 which led to market liberalization thus making investment more accessible for foreigners.
 According to the country’s conversion and transfer policies there is no restriction for transferring or converting currencies.
 Dividends can also be repatriated without any restrictions and so can be all the assets of a company that stops its activity in Estonia.

 Foreign investors who want to invest in Estonia should know that they have the right to own properties in Estonia and expropriation is possible only in cases of buildings important for public interests with the appropriate compensation.
+Foreign nationals who are interested in moving to Estonia can reach out to our immigration lawyers to find out more about the process.

 Dispute settlements are also available as the Estonian judicial system does not depend on the government and allows arbitration tribunals that facilitate dispute resolutions.
 Estonia has also adopted the Bankruptcy Act in 2004 that eases the process of company liquidation.